-Border Control in Poland is carried out in accordance with the provisions of the Schengen Borders Code and the Act of October 12, 1990 on the Protection of the State Border and the Act of October12, 1990 on the Border Guard.
+Border Control in Poland is carried out in accordance with the provisions of the Schengen Borders Code and the Act of October 12, 1990 on the Protection of the State Border.
 It is carried out by the Border Guard cooperating with the Customs Service and special services.
-The Border Guard is also working with other national and international partners (including the European Agency for the Management of Operational Cooperation at the External Borders of the Member States of the European Union- Frontex).
+The Border Guard is also working with other national and international partners (including the European Agency for the Management of Operational Cooperation at the External Borders - Frontex).
 Border Guard undertakes activities in prevention of terrorism in the following areas:

-- Prevention of illegal border crossing by persons and vehicles and revealing of crimes and offences and prosecuting perpetrators; - Prevention of entries of undesirable aliens and persons suspected of terrorist activities; - Prevention of transportation across the border explosives, weapons and ammunitions, radioactive and nuclear materials and harmful chemical substances without required permission; - Providing security in international transportation and public order in a range of border crossings and in border zone in the scope of Border Guard responsibilities; - Conducting security control in international transport means and in a range of land, maritime and river border crossings.
-Participation in supervision of security control performed by services of airports' authorities; - Providing security guards on passengers aircrafts (air marshals),
+- Prevention of illegal border crossing by persons and vehicles and revealing of crimes and offences and prosecuting perpetrators; - Prevention of entries of undesirable aliens and persons suspected of terrorist activities;

-- Control of legality of aliens' stay, work and business activity in Poland including activities related to identification and prevention of terrorist threats; - Cooperation with other authorities and services in identification and prevention of terrorist threats (gathering and analysing information on potential terrorist threats and exchange of information especially with.
-Antiterrorist Centre of Internal Security Agency, Police, military intelligence agencies, General Inspectorate of Financial Information; - Information exchange with law enforcement services of neighbouring countries and other countries and international institutions on terrorist threats prevention; - Control of large scale money transport across the state border; - Cooperation with other authorities responsible for granting authorization of aliens' entry or stay in Poland; - Monitoring of ships for their compliance with regulations in effect in the Polish maritime areas.
+- Prevention of transportation across the border explosives, weapons and ammunitions, radioactive and nuclear materials and harmful chemical substances without required permission; - Providing security in international transportation and public order in a range of border crossings and in border zone in the scope of Border Guard responsibilities; - Conducting security control in international transport means and in a range of land, maritime and river border crossings.
+Participation in supervision of security control performed by services of airports' authorities (In March 2013 security control performance duties were finally transferred to security services subordinated to airport authorities); - Providing security guards on passengers aircrafts (air marshals), - Protection of main international transportation routes against crimes in the scope of Border Guard responsibilities; - Control of aliens' stay legality in Poland including activities related to identification and prevention of terrorist threats; - Gathering and analyzing information on potential terrorist threats and exchange of information with e.g. Antiterrorist Center of Internal Security Agency, Police, military intelligence agencies, General Inspectorate of Financial Information; - Conducting intelligence activities on identification and prevention of terrorist threats in the scope of Border Guard responsibilities; - Information exchange with law enforcement services of neighboring countries and other countries and international institutions on terrorist threats prevention, - Control of large scale money transport across the state border; - Providing opinions on visa issuing by the state consular offices; - Monitoring of ships for their compliance with regulations in effect in the Polish maritime areas.